Another slow start undermines Stars in loss to Lightning

 Now, they’re facing a 2-1 deficit in the best-of-seven series.
 Game 4 is Friday night.

+”We’ve got to regroup,” said Stars forward Jason Dickinson, who had a short-handed goal in the opening period.

+”It’s 2-1.
+They’re up one,” defenseman John Klingberg said. ”We’re going to even the series on Friday.”

-While Khudobin one of the biggest reasons Dallas is back in the Stanley Cup Final for the first time in 20 years, he hasn’t been at this best since winning Game 1.
+While Khudobin is one of the biggest reasons Dallas is back in the Final for the first time in 20 years, he hasn’t been at this best since winning Game 1.

-He stopped just 24 of 29 shots Wednesday night.
-Over the last five periods he’s played, he’s allowed eight goals in 60 shots.
+He stopped just 24 of 29 shots in two periods Wednesday night.
+Over the last two games, he’s yielded eight goals in 60 shots.

-Jake Oettinger replaced Khudobin at the start of third period.
-He stopped the only three shots he faced.
+With the Stars trailing by four goals and the teams set to play the next two games of the series on consecutive nights, coach Rick Bowness pulled Khodobin after the second period.
+Jake Oettinger finished up, stopping the only three shots he faced.

+”The kid has battled so hard the whole playoffs, so I just gave him a breather.
+Back to back coming up, give (Oettinger) some more experience, but more just to give Dobie a break,” Bowness said of the move.

 —